hunterkamerman/mini/src/pages/about.md

 ---
 # About me

-Hi there!
+Hello there!
 I'm Hunter Kamerman, a passionate Full Stack Developer with a knack for turning ideas into reality.

 My expertise spans across various technologies:<br><br>